 |Toyota Prius Prime||3.3 kW||4 miles/hour||11 miles/hour|

 The chart shows EVs all charge at the same rate when attached to a regular outlet, no matter the battery size.
-When it comes to Level II charging, the two plug-in hybrids (the Toyota Prius Prime and the Honda Clarity) charge at a slower rate than battery-electrics.
-Otherwise, there is little difference in charging rate among the cars of the same class.
+When it comes to Level II charging, there's more variation.
 Why is that?

 What happens when you plug in